FreeLeh/GoFreeDB/README.md

 Our main goal is to make developers who want to **just start their small personal projects so much easier without thinking too much about the setup required to get started**.
 We can leverage a bunch of well known free services available to us like Google Sheets and Telegram.
 We want to use these services as our **easy-to-setup and "managed" database or even a message queue**.

 `GoFreeLeh` is just the beginning.
-It is very likely we will explore other languages (e.g. Python, Java, Kotlin, Swift, etc.) to support in the future.
+It is very likely we will explore other languages (e.g. Java, Kotlin, Swift, etc.) to support in the future.

+> Check out [PyFreeLeh](https://github.com/FreeLeh/PyFreeLeh) for the Python version!

 ## What kind of interfaces/abstractions can this library provide?